ugurcanakyuz/ugurcanakyuz.github.io/Readme.txt

-This website was created based on iPortfolio!
+This website was built using iPortfolio!

 Template Name: iPortfolio
 Template URL: https://bootstrapmade.com/iportfolio-bootstrap-portfolio-websites-template/